“WHY MEDICAL MALPRACTICE CASES ARE DIFFICULT TO WIN AND WHAT YOU CAN DO TO AVOID BEING A VICTIM OF MALPRACTICE”

 Since medical malpractice cases are so expensive to investigate and pursue, no competent attorney representing patients in medical malpractice cases would take a frivolous case.
 In fact, most competent attorneys representing injured patients will not even take medical malpractice cases where there is clear malpractice but no significant injury.
 If there is no significant injury, any settlement or jury verdict would be minimal, resulting in little, if any, monetary benefit to the injured patient.

-At Lafferty, Gallagher & Scott, if the patient has a valid medical malpractice claim and serious permanent injuries, or if a loved one has died, we are willing and able to spend the time and money needed to prove your medical malpractice case.
+At Lafferty, Gallagher & Scott, LLC, if the patient has a valid medical malpractice claim and serious permanent injuries, or if a loved one has died, we are willing and able to spend the time and money needed to prove your medical malpractice case.

 TORT REFORM HAS CHANGED EVERYTHING